 This paper introduces UESM with three methods, namely K-Means, greedy similarity, and DBSCAN.
 UESM estimates SCD matrices for corpora of text documents in an unsupervised manner.
-Thereby, UESM detects sentences of similar concepts or topics in a corpus and then associates the same SCD to these similar sentences.
-Additionally, a model selection approach is introduced to detect the best method and hyperparameters of UESM for a corpus.
-Together with the model selection approach, UESM can can be integrated in an information system to assist humans working with corpora of text documents.
+Thereby, UESM detects sentences of similar concepts or topics in a corpus and then associate the same SCD to these similar sentences.

 An SCD matrix for a corpus can be interpreted as a topic model of the corpus.
-Hence, the well-known LDA [4] is used to evaluate the performance of UESM.
+Hence, the well-known LDA [8] is used to evaluate the performance of UESM.
 We use the UMass coherence to evaluate the quality of each model and show, that especially UESM using K-Means performs as good as LDA.
-In particular, LDA does not estimate an SCD matrix, but especially the SCD matrix is needed by approaches introduced by Kuhr et al. [5,6] and Bender et al. [7,9].
+Whereby in particular, LDA does not estimate an SCD matrix, but especially the SCD matrix is needed by approaches introduced by Kuhr et al. [2], [3] and Bender et al. [4], [6].
 UESM enables the authors' approaches to be used in an unsupervised manner, i.e., without needing SCDs for a corpus in beforehand.
 Generally, without a focus on SCDs, UESM provides a new and powerful technique to create a topic model for a corpus.

 Overall, the evaluation shows that UESM using K-Means can keep up with LDA, while the greedy method is only slightly less powerful.
 Because DBSCAN associates too many sentences with the same SCD, DBSCAN is not suitable for most use-cases.

-So far, we have introduced an SCD as a tuple of the SCD's additional data \mathcal{C} and the referenced sentences.
-In this paper, we put efforts in finding the referenced sentences but we did not estimate the data C. Thus, currently we only get the word probability distribution and the referenced sentences for each SCD without \mathcal{C} .
-Future work will focus on estimating C, which is similar to automated topic naming for topic models [28].
-Showing estimated names of the SCDs would be also a benefit for the users of the information system.
-Additionally, we will focus on using SCDs for information retrieval given requests from users, thus optimizing the estimated SCDs in a collaborative scenario [29].
+So far, we have introduced an SCD as a tuple of the SCD's additional data $\mathcal{C}$ and the referenced sentences.
+In this paper, we put efforts in finding the referenced sentences but we did not estimate the data $\mathcal{C}$ .
+Thus, currently we only get the word probability distribution and the referenced sentences for each SCD without $\mathcal{C}$ .
+Future work will focus on estimating $\mathcal{C}$ , which is similar to automated topic naming for topic models [26].
+Additionally, we will focus on more approaches applying the SCD matrix to solve natural language processing related problems.